01alan20/01alan20.github.io/aboutme.md

 - I am a nerd who likes table top and PC games.
 - I enjoy baking cookies.
 - Former gym lover who is trying to get back into a routine
-- I am focused about education, sharing educational and job opportunities, and supporting peoples mental health.
+- I am focused about education, sharing educational and job opportunities, and supporting peoples wellbeing.

 What else do you need?